freebsd/freebsd-quarterly/2019q2/graphics.md

 can now be unloaded and reloaded to ease in development and testing.
 This causes issues with the virtual consoles, however, so an SSH connection is recommended.
-To improve debugging, `i915kms.ko` use of debugfs has been improved.
-Other drivers are being worked on.
-Limitations in how debugfs (which is based on pseudofs) works might prevent a fully functional debugfs and we might have to look into adding to pseudofs or use another framework.
+To aid debugging `i915kms.ko` use of debugfs has been improved but there are still limitations preventing it from being fully functional.
+Since debugfs is based on pseudofs it is possible that this will prevent a fully functional debugfs in its current state, so we might have to look into adding the required functionality to pseudofs or use another framework.

 The new in-kernel drm driver for VirtualBox, `vboxvideo.ko` has been ported from Linux.
-The virtual console won't update after loading the driver, but X- and Wayland-based compositors are working.
+Support is currently an experimental work in progress.
+For example the virtual console won't update after loading the driver, but X- and
-This is experimental and still a work in progress.
+Wayland-based compositors are working.

 Mesa has been updated to 18.3.2 and switched from using `devel/llvm60` to use the Ports default version of llvm, currently `devel/llvm80`.